khalilmanai/khalilmanai/README.md

 * 🌍  I'm based in Tunisia
 * 🖥️  See my portfolio at [khalilmanai.vercel.app](http://khalilmanai.vercel.app)
 * ✉️  You can contact me at [medkhalilmannai@gmail.com](mailto:medkhalilmannai@gmail.com)
-* 🧠  I'm learning Mobile developement using (Jetpack compose , swift , flutter )
+* 🧠  I'm learning Mobile developement using (Jetpack compose , swiftUI 5 , flutter )
 * 🤝  I'm open to collaborating on whatever can change the world to a better place
 * ⚡  Backend is cooler than frontend...
 Don't tell anyone XD